Types of Food Forests – Which is Right for You?

 Just as natural forests can shift from one forest type to the next, so can a food forest.
 You can start with an oak savanna type, then transition it to a recovering forest type, and eventually shift to a mature forest type of food forest.

-At my own homestead, most of my property is covered with old pasture grass.
+At my own place, most of my property is covered with old pasture grass.
 In my food forests, I’m slowly transforming them from grasslands to a recovering forest type through mulching and planting woody plants.

 Eventually, some of these food forests will start to have the features of a mature forest.
 Others, I’ll keep more open and maintain as the recovering forest type of food forest.

 Adding native plants can greatly boost your food forest and support local wildlife.
 Plus, if you live in an area that is naturally forested, there are likely a lot of native shade-tolerant edible plants that would be a great addition to your food forest!
-Check out the post 5 Ways Your Homestead Will Benefit from Native Plants for more information.
+Check out the post 5 Ways Your Property Will Benefit from Native Plants for more information.

 Through managed disturbance caused by livestock or coppicing, you can also take a mature system back a step to a recovering forest.
 You can also use these techniques to take a recovering forest type that is starting to form a closed canopy and open it back up.